hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

   associate with the AMI.
 By default no product codes are associated with the AMI.

+* `ami_regions` (array of string) - A list of regions to copy the AMI to.
+  Tags and attributes are copied along with the AMI.
+AMI copying takes time depending on the size of the AMI, but will generally take many minutes.

 * `ami_users` (array of string) - A list of account IDs that have access to launch the resulting AMI(s).
 By default no additional users other than the user creating the AMI has permissions to launch it.